emanuelemessina/CuraPostProcessingScripts/README.md

 Name  | Description
 ---------|----------
-I Like To Move It | Remove all heating and extrusions from the gcode You Are Here | Displays job name and current layer on the LCD
+I Like To Move It | Remove all heating and extrusions from the gcode You Are Here | Displays job name and current layer on the LCD (with scrolling effect)